Opening Hours Open 7 days a week

-You can apply for switching into BNO dependant visa from inside the UK if you are already in the UK on an a different UK visa.
-An application for switcing into BNO dependant visa from inside the UK is made in accordance with requirements as set out in Appendix Hong Kong British National (Overseas) of the Immigration Rules.
+You can apply to switch to a BNO dependent visa from inside the UK if you are already in the UK on a different UK visa.
+An application to switch into a BNO (British National (Overseas)) dependent visa from inside the UK is made in accordance with the requirements set out in Appendix Hong Kong British National (Overseas) of the Immigration Rules.

-A person applying for switching into BNO dependant visa should meet the following requirements of the immigration rules:
+A person applying for switching into BNO dependent visa should meet the following requirements of the immigration rules:

 Valid Application

-You must submit a valid application for switching into BNO dependant visa from inside the UK in accordance with requirements for a valid application as set out in Appendix Hong Kong British National (Overseas) of the Immigration Rules
+You must submit a valid application for switching into a BNO dependent visa from inside the UK in accordance with the requirements for a valid application as set out in Appendix Hong Kong British National (Overseas) of the Immigration Rules.

 Visa or Application Status of the Sponsoring BNO